silviadesiowork-boop/Python-Begins-for-Real/README.md

 # Python-Begins-for-Real
-basic Python coding - and some
+basic Python coding - and then some